2i2c-org/2i2c-org.github.io/content/authors/chris-holdgraf/_index.md

 - Staff
 ---

-Chris is a post-doctoral researcher in the Department of Statistics and a Community Architect with the Division of Data Science at Berkeley.
-His background is in cognitive and computational neuroscience, where he used predictive models to understand the auditory system in the human brain.
-He is also a team member of Project Jupyter, with a focus on how infrastructure can support interactive computing workflows in research and education.
-He's interested in the boundary between technology, open-source software, and scientific workflows, as well as how open communities can support and extend these workflows in a way that makes science more impactful and inclusive.
+Chris is the Director of 2i2c.
+He was previously a post-doctoral researcher in the Department of Statistics at [UC Berkeley](https://www.berkeley.edu/), and a Community Architect with the [Division of Data Science](https://data.berkeley.edu/) at Berkeley.
+He is also a team member of Project Jupyter (particularly the [JupyterHub and Binder teams](https://jupyterhub-team-compass.readthedocs.io/en/latest/team.html#jupyterhub-team)), with a focus on how infrastructure can support interactive computing workflows in research and education.
+He's interested in the boundary between technology, open-source software, and research and education workflows, as well as how open communities can support and extend these workflows in a way that makes science more impactful and inclusive.
+His background is in cognitive and computational neuroscience, where he used [predictive models to understand the auditory system](https://www.nature.com/articles/ncomms13654) in the human brain.